 Combining HIIT with Nutrition for Optimal Fat Loss

 A common post-HIIT nutrition approach is to consume a moderate protein-carbohydrate meal within 1 to 2 hours of the session.
 Protein supports muscle protein synthesis and repair; carbohydrates replenish glycogen stores for the next session.
-Maintaining a modest overall calorie deficit (300β500 kcal/day) alongside 3 to 4 weekly HIIT sessions creates the weekly deficit of 2,100β3,500 kcal associated with 0.3 to 0.5 kg fat loss per week β a sustainable rate that preserves lean muscle mass.
+Maintaining a modest overall calorie deficit of 300β500 kcal/day alongside 3 to 4 weekly HIIT sessions creates the weekly deficit of 2,100β3,500 kcal associated with 0.3 to 0.5 kg fat loss per week, which is the sustainable rate that preserves lean muscle mass.
+Boutcher (2011, PMID 21113312) documented that high-intensity intermittent exercise specifically favors fat oxidation pathways through catecholamine-driven lipolysis and improved post-exercise insulin sensitivity, meaning a calorie-matched HIIT plan tends to lose a higher proportion of fat mass (versus muscle mass) than the same deficit achieved through diet alone.

 The WHO 2020 Physical Activity Guidelines (Bull et al., PMID 33239350) confirm that vigorous physical activity of any duration contributes toward recommended weekly activity targets.
-Three to four weekly HIIT sessions of 15 to 25 minutes each accumulate 45 to 100 minutes of vigorous activity β within the recommended range for health benefits including body weight management.
+Three to four weekly HIIT sessions of 15 to 25 minutes each accumulate 45 to 100 minutes of vigorous activity, well within the 75β150-minute vigorous-activity range associated with meaningful body-composition benefits.
+Pair this with a protein intake around 1.6β2.0 g per kg of body weight (higher end of the range during active fat loss) to protect lean muscle mass during the caloric deficit β a strategy that maintains resting metabolic rate and prevents the metabolic slowdown that Knab et al. (2011, PMID 21311363) and related EPOC research show is one of the main advantages of preserving muscle through the fat-loss process.

 Structured HIIT for Fat Loss with RazFit